WeblateOrg/weblate/docs/admin/config.rst

 .. note::

     Removing the addon from the list does not uninstall it from the components.
     Weblate will crash in that case.
-Please uninstall addon form all components prior to removing it from this list.
+Please uninstall addon from all components prior to removing it from this list.

 .. seealso::